 The recipe to make this autumn leaf-laced Kahlua Sweet Potato Pie with Kahlua Whipped Cream is at the bottom of this post.
 Seven bloggers arrived at our home for an early Thanksgiving Feast in the spirit of blogging recipes for our readers’ holiday cooking.
 As Project Manager, or more realistically “Micro Manager,” I instructed each to produce a dish that would knock it “out of the ballpark!”
 Oh my, oh my…

 Great eats walked through that door – Dreamy-delicious.
 Inspiring.
 Over the top.
 Gorgeous!
 It was a gigantic production here, complete with photography set to capture the afternoon’s best natural light.
 We were Food Paparazzi.
-The list of guests in our kitchen (all awesome Camp Blogaway alumni, BTW) and their contributions is below.
+The list of guests in our kitchen and their contributions is below.
 Yes, you CAN make your turkey that stunning.

 Sure, Larry was here… in the background, gently swooshing bees from the set, pouring wine, dishing up the Kahlua Sweet Potato Pie with Kahlua Whipped Cream (recipe below) as a gracious host.
 Thanks Larry!